pyexcel/pyexcel/doc/source/capability.rst

    * memory file
    * SQLAlchemy table
    * Django Model
-   * Python data stuctures: dictionary, records and array
+   * Python data structures: dictionary, records and array

 and to transform them into one of the data structures:

-   * two dimensinal array
+   * two dimensional array
    * a dictionary of one dimensional arrays
    * a list of dictionaries
    * a dictionary of two dimensional arrays